Shashwathp/wsi-serve/README.md

 SLO targets are encoded as k6 thresholds, so the SLO is a test that exits non-zero rather than a document nobody reads.

-## Limitations

-**Not tested beyond a single machine.** Everything runs in Docker Compose on one laptop.
-There is no multi-node behaviour, no network partition testing, no real distributed failure mode.

-**No autoscaling.** Kubernetes and KEDA were scoped out after the worker sweep showed that adding replicas on a fixed core budget does not add throughput.
-A scaling demo on one machine would show the mechanism working while throughput stayed flat.
-Autoscaling only adds capacity when replicas land on additional hardware.

-**No admission control.** The API accepts every job with a 202 regardless of queue depth.
-Past capacity this produces unbounded growth rather than shedding load or signalling backpressure.
-A production version would reject or queue-with-notice above a depth threshold.

-**Stream is never trimmed.** Acked entries are retained, so the stream grows without bound.
-Needs XADD MAXLEN or periodic XTRIM.

-**Classifier accuracy is not a result.** The linear probe reports 99.95% on a random within-set split, which is leakage — adjacent tiles from the same slide land in both train and test.
-Published cross-cohort numbers for this task are around 95%.
-The head exists so the service has something legible to return, not as a modeling contribution.

-**CPU only.** Measured 61 tiles/s on Apple MPS versus 11 tiles/s in a CPU container, but Docker on Apple Silicon has no GPU access, so the served path is CPU.
-A GPU cost comparison on rented hardware was scoped out as low value relative to the remaining work.

 ## Running it

     docker compose up -d --scale worker=1